egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

 Instalation and usage instructions can be found in the script.
 For Windows users I have also added a powershell verion of the script.

-`09-stop-wan-leak` is a hotplug script which can be used to stop forwarding while the router boots or interfaces go up/down this can be useful e.g. if you are using the [PBR app](https://docs.openwrt.melmac.ca/pbr/1.2.2/).
+`09-stop-wan-leak` is a hotplug script which can be used to stop forwarding while the router boots or interfaces go up/down this can be useful e.g. if you are using [Policy Based Routing](https://openwrt.org/docs/guide-user/network/routing/pbr) or the  [PBR-app](https://docs.openwrt.melmac.ca/pbr/1.2.2/).
 Instalation and usage instructions can be found in the script.

-`pbr-1.2.2-r7-stop-wan-leak.bash` is a replacement for your pbr script with some extra code which will stop forwarding during (re)start/reload or when interfaces go up and down so this should be the best way to stop wan leakage while using the [PBR app](https://docs.openwrt.melmac.ca/pbr/1.2.1/).
+`pbr-1.2.2-r7-stop-wan-leak.bash` is a replacement for the `PBR-app` script with some extra code which will stop forwarding during (re)start/reload or when interfaces go up and down so this should be the best way to stop wan leakage while using the [PBR app](https://docs.openwrt.melmac.ca/pbr/1.2.2/).
 Before you start make a backup of your settings and make sure you have a copy of your firmware, you should not need it but better safe then sorry.
 Download the test version:
 open `pbr-1.2.2-r7-stop-wan-leak.bash` and click the download icon in the upper right hand corner to download the file to your desktop.